jouni/j-elements/docs/pages/prototypes/avatar.md

 ```

 ### Avatar only
 When only the avatar is shown, the text content is show in a tooltip.
+Note, that the tooltip is clipped by scrolling containers or if overflow is hidden.

 <render-example></render-example>
 ```html